taz77/nexus-repository-apk-composer/README.md

 ## Compose Files
 Contained in this repository is a `docker-compose.yml` can be used to create a local build of this repository via `docker-compose`.
 For stack deployments (Swarm) there is an example file named `docker-stack-compose.yml`.

-## Versioning
-Because this project is a derivative of the Nexus OSS releases we use an additional set of version numbers numbers to define the state of this repositories code.

-The Docker image contains the Nexus version along with the local version of this code.
-The format for versioning include the version of Nexus OSS being used followed by the version of this software.

-Example: `nexus-repository-apk-composer:3.19.1-0.0.1`

-Where the version of Nexus OSS being used is `3.19.1` and the version of this code is `0.0.1`